williamGrey2047/Holocron/ISD/2 - Digital Applications/_topics/tutorials/High Score System.md

 Godot has an inbuilt system to save data and nodes to the local drive, however this tutorial will focus on only saving and loading the previous high scores.

-Before implementing persistent data, there are a few topics to understand - where the user data is stored and serialisation.
+Before implementing persistent data, there are a few topics to understand - where the user data is stored.

 ## Godot User Data